POS-IOS-I-OBEBOS/-8/README.md

 # Telegram Bot

-This bot checks whether users are subscribed to one or more Telegram groups before granting them a separate invite link.
-At first launch it asks for the bot token, administrator IDs, invite links to the required groups and the exclusive link.
-These settings are saved to `config.json` so subsequent runs do not prompt again.
+This bot checks whether users are subscribed to one or more Telegram channels before granting them a separate invite link.
+On first start the script asks for the bot token, administrator IDs, the IDs of the channels to verify and the invite links that should be shown to users.
+All entered data is validated with the Telegram API and then stored in `config.json` and `groups.json` so the bot does not prompt again.

 Users interact with the bot via inline buttons.
 After `/start` they can: